james-jw/xq-promise/README.md

 ```

 ## Whats included?
-In its current iteration the library includes 4 methods with several overloads.
+In it's current iteration the library includes 4 methods with several overloads.
 The methods are as follows:

 #### Methods:
 * defer